Why Airbnb Hosts Need a Specialist Accountant

 Trigger 1: Your income exceeds the VAT threshold.
 The VAT registration threshold is £90,000 in a rolling 12-month period.
 If your Airbnb income crosses this, you must register for VAT.
 You then charge 20% VAT on your bookings.
 That changes your pricing and your profit margins.
 An accountant can help you decide whether to register under the Flat Rate Scheme or absorb the VAT into your prices.

 Trigger 2: You own multiple properties.
-The FHL rules apply per property.
-If you have three cottages, each must meet the 105-day let test individually.
-You also need to consider the associated companies rules if you use separate limited companies.
+With multiple Airbnb properties you need to consider the associated companies rules if you use separate limited companies.
 The corporation tax marginal relief thresholds (£50k to £250k) are divided by the number of associated companies.
 That can push you into the 25% main rate faster.
+The old FHL per-property day-count tests no longer apply from April 2025.

 Trigger 3: You use a limited company structure.
 Many Airbnb hosts incorporate to limit liability and improve tax efficiency.
 A limited company pays 19% to 25% corporation tax on profits.
 You then extract income as salary and dividends.
 The maths works well if you reinvest profits.
 But the compliance burden is higher.
 You need annual accounts, a corporation tax return (CT600), a confirmation statement, and payroll if you pay yourself a salary.
 An accountant handles all of this.